jccriado/matchingtools/doc/integration.rst

           RealScalar, ComplexScalar, RealVector, ComplexVector,
 	  VectorLikeFermion, MajoranaFermion, integrate)

-To integrate some heavy fields out of a previously constructed lagrangian the heavy fields should be specified first.
+To integrate some heavy fields out of a previously constructed Lagrangian the heavy fields should be specified first.
 The heavy fields should be objects of any of the following classes: